berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 These can be redeclared to establish an explicit pipeline interface, the same way as described above for the output block gl_PerVertex, and the input redeclaration must match the output redeclaration of the previous stage.
 However, when a built-in interface block with an instance name is redeclared (e.g., gl_in), the instance name must be included in the redeclaration.
-It is a compile-time error to not include the built- in instance name or to change its name.
+It is a compile-time error to not include the built-in instance name or to change its name.
 For example, in gl_PerVertex {
        vec4 gl_ClipVertex;
        vec4 gl_FrontColor;